 The sedentary civilizations learned about the domestication of horses and the composite bow from the nomads.
 In the tomb of Tutankhamun, who died in 1324 BC, several composite bows have been found.

 In the fifth century BC, Herodotus wrote about the nomadic Scythians who used to come down from the steppes of Southern Russia, and invade Southeastern Europe and the Middle East.
 The Scythian diet was similar to the diet of the Mongols during the time of Genghis Khan: meat, milk, yogurt, and fermented mare’s milk.
-Herodotus wrote that the Scythians were hardy people who rode without stirrups and saddles, using only saddle-cloths, but historical evidence shows that between the fifth and ninth centuries BC, the Scythians developed a wooden saddle which allowed their warriors to ride on their horses while shooting arrows or fighting with their swords.
+According to Herodotus, the Scythians were hardy people who rode without stirrups and saddles, using only saddle-cloths, but historical evidence shows that between the fifth and ninth centuries BC, the Scythians developed a wooden saddle which enabled their warriors to ride horses while shooting arrows or fighting with swords.

 The saddle that the Mongols used during the time of Genghis Khan was an improvement of the Scythian saddle—it allowed the Mongols to ride for days without stopping for rest or food.
 The Mongol warriors would eat and sleep on the saddle of their moving horses when they were on their way to attack an enemy city.